 Broadly, my research investigates the process of moralization (when preferences become values) and its consequences for behavior, cognition, and perception.
-Specifically, I study what happens when we use language to describe an issue as a moral one?
-My research investigates moral language, specifically why, how, and when it can and can't be used to frame social issues and promote social change.
-To study moral language and its limits, I utilize a number of different approaches: I examine moral words—the building blocks of moral framing—and how they are visually salient (i.e., more likely to "pop-out" in visual awareness).
+Specifically, I study what happens when we frame an idea in moral terms, specifically why, how, and when it can and can't be used to frame social issues and promote social change.
+To study moral framing, and specifically moral language, I utilize a number of different approaches: I examine moral words—the building blocks of moral framing—and how they are visually salient (i.e., more likely to "pop-out" in visual awareness).
 I also study the consequences of using this salient language, specifically how perceptions of social issues change when they are framed in moral terms.